SonNguyen415/AI_Project/README.md

 - `map.py` takes in some arguments and generates a 2D grid map to represent the game map.
 - `army.py` controls the movements of armies and all related mechanics.
 - `supply.py` controls the movement of supplies from generator to hubs and calculate supply lines.
+- `agent.py` controls each agent, of which there are 2 instances of in this map

 ### Dependencies ###
 For any new dependencies that might be needed.
 Make sure to use the virutal environment.
 To create a virtual environment: